OguzhanUmutlu/radon/docs/guide/functions.md

 ***

-You might be wondering how you can run the function from the game.
-You can use vanilla macros by putting a `$` behind the type of the argument you want to sign as a macro.
+You might be wondering how you can use the function arguments from the game.
+You can use vanilla macros by putting a `$` behind the type of the argument you want to mark as a macro.
 Here's a simple example:

 ```js
 fn my_function($int a) {